-Horizon level is the physical boundary which separates the land from the sky or water from the sky in an image.
+Horizon level is the physical boundary which separates the land from the sky or water from the sky in a landscape image

 It is more related to landscape photography since it involves land, sky, and water.
-But, applicable to all forms of photography.
+But, applicable to all kinds of photography.

 8 Tips for Perfect Level Horizon in Landscape Photos

 Shooting landscape photos handheld is one of the main reason for missing a level horizon in your photos.

 You may be getting a sharp image with the proper camera holding technique and using the rule of thumbs for the right shutter speed.
 But, there can be a slight misalignment in your image horizon level.

 It will be visible only when you open the image in your computer.
 So, never do serious landscape photography by hand holding your camera.

 A good solid tripod is a must for getting a level horizon.

 You can also use any tripod alternatives like Gorillapod, or Platypod which serve the same purpose.
 But, don’t go for a Monopod for shooting landscapes.

 Also, make sure that the tripod you are using is a sturdy one.
 It should not wobble during small winds.
 It should have a provision to add weights to counterbalance any stability issues.
 So, invest in a good tripod.